 In the 1998 study, evidence of values underlying advertising work were sought, not from the content but from US advertising agencies themselves (ibid.).
 Krueger conducted in-depth interviews with approximately 35 professionals from two advertising agencies located in one large city from whom he sought to find out the philosophies and values guiding the work of their agencies (ibid.)
 He found two basic value systems operating at the level of the advertising agency; one deontological, and strongly molded after the Christian tradition and encouraged by the agency president.
 The other was a more secular, teleological liberal approach to ethics and values (ibid.).
 The former agency had advertising that was more humane, but also suffered the impact of more limited business opportunities (ibid.).
 The latter was more aggressive, less humane, but also saw more leeway for business opportunities (ibid.).
 There was an interesting trade-off here between religious, conservative, advertising philosophy and cultural paradigm with relatively less profits on the one hand, and, on the other, a liberal and aggressive approach with less fetters, and relatively higher yields, profit-wise.

-Evidently, there were two philosophies of operation in evidence among owners and workers in the advertising agencies.
+Evidently, stated another way, there were two philosophies of operation at work among owners and workers in the advertising agencies.
 First, the Secular Liberal-Individualist which might argue that professional advertising judgments must be separated from the moral and that individual creative personnel in a firm be given a chance to satisfy themselves as to whether to produce an advert or not (ibid.).
 This group also generally believe that consumers in the market were the best safeguards against bad advertising—not the advertising agency gatekeepers (ibid.).

 Second, there were those subscribing to moral philosophy in which owners believed their advertising work to be consistent with a moral vision of the world (ibid.).
 Such philosophy translated into practice in which the owners/practitioners eschewed advertisements portraying what they saw as negative traits: aggression, sexist portrayals of women or men, harmful products such as tobacco or alcohol, as well as marginally or questionably beneficial products.
 In short, such owners sought to advertise in ways that promote positive social values.